RoaringBitmap/RoaringBitmap/README.md

 Unsigned integers
 ------------------

-JVM lacks native unsigned integers but integers are still considered to be unsigned within Roaring and ordered according to ``Integer.compareUnsigned``.
-This means that JVM will order the numbers like so 0, 1, ..., 2147483647, -2147483648, -2147483647,..., -1.
+Java lacks native unsigned integers but integers are still considered to be unsigned within Roaring and ordered according to ``Integer.compareUnsigned``.
+This means that Java will order the numbers like so 0, 1, ..., 2147483647, -2147483648, -2147483647,..., -1.
 To interpret correctly, you can use ``Integer.toUnsignedLong`` and ``Integer.toUnsignedString``.

 Working with memory-mapped bitmaps